How To Invert Screen Colors on Your iPhone

-Open up your “Settings” app and go to the “General” section, then select “Accessibility” from the list as shown in the screenshot below.
-To temporarily toggle the inversion of your current color scheme, activate the “Invert Colors” toggle.
+Open up your “Settings” app, go to “Accessibility” and select “Display & Text Size”.
+To temporarily toggle the inversion of your current color scheme, activate the “Smart Invert” toggle.

 You should immediately notice a huge difference.
 Black turns to white, white turns to black and all of the other colors in between are replaced by their opposites.
 Don’t worry, you can always go back by simply disabling the toggle button if you don’t like the look or need to view your iPhone’s display in a bright environment.
 Follow the aforementioned steps to find the toggle and switch it off.
 Here’s a before and after: